Surdas Jayanti 2022

 Sant Surdas (1478-1584 C.E.)

 Surdas was a sixteenth-century North Indian poet his name Surdas means “servant of the sun”.
 Surdas was born in the Saraswat family of Pandit Ramdas Saraswat in 1478 AD in Runkata district in Agra, but some people believe that Surdas Ji was born in Sihi village of Haryana.
 His father Ramdas was also a singer.
 Being born blind, they are neglected in the family.
-Due to which he had left his home and he left home and started living on the banks of the river Yamuna.
+Due to this he had left his home and he left home and started living on the banks of the river Yamuna.

 Surdas was a master of this unique talent since childhood and was well versed in singing, so he had gained fame in society as a child.
 Surdas is usually regarded as a disciple of Vallabha Acharya, whom he is supposed to have met in 1510 CE while going on a pilgrimage to Vrindavan.
 After which he took initiation from him, Vallabha Acharya gave knowledge to Surdas about the life of Lord Krishna, his birth, his childhood, Radha-Krishna, etc.